 All material submitted for publication should be sent exclusively to the Journal of the College of Physicians and Surgeons, Pakistan.
 Work that has already been reported in a published paper or is described in a paper sent or accepted elsewhere for publication should not be submitted.
 Multiple or duplicate submission of the same work to other journal should be avoided as this fall into the category of publication fraud and is liable for disciplinary consequences, including reporting to Pakistan Medical & Dental Council and Higher Education Commission.
 A complete report following publication of a preliminary report, usually in the form of an abstract, or a paper that has been presented at a scientific meeting, if not published in full in a proceedings or similar publication, may be submitted.
-Press reports of meetings will not be considered as breach of this rule, but additional data or copies of tables and illustrations should not amplify such reports.
-In case of doubt, a copy of the published material should be included with a manuscript for editors' consideration.
+A copy of the published material should be included with a manuscript for editors' consideration.

 Authors can submit their articles by E-mail: firstname.lastname@example.org to the Managing Editor, Journal of the College of Physicians and Surgeons Pakistan.

-All authors and co-authors must provide their contact details such as address, telephone/cell numbers and E-mail addresses on the manuscript.
+All authors and co-authors must provide their contact details such as workplace, telephone/cell numbers and E-mail addresses on the manuscript.

-A duly filled-in author's certification proforma is mandatory for publication Download form.
-The duly signed ACP must be returned to the Journal's office as soon as possible.
+A duly filled-in author's certification proforma is mandatory for publication (Download ACP Form).
+The duly signed ACP must be returned to the journal's office as soon as possible.
 The sequence/ order of the authors on ACP once submitted shall not be changed at any stage.
 Delay in submitting the ACP will result in delay in the processing and publication of the manuscript.

 Authors should submit the manuscript typed in MS Word.
-Manuscripts should be written in English in British or American style/format (same style should be followed throughout the whole text), in past tense and third person in direct form of address.
 Sentences should not start with a number or figure.
-Any illustrations or photographs should also be sent in duplicate.
-Components of manuscript should be in the following sequence: a title page (containing names of authors, their postal and Email addresses, fax and phone numbers, including mobile phone number of the corresponding author), abstract, key words, text, references, tables (each table, complete with title and footnotes) and legends for illustrations and photographs.
+Components of manuscript should be in the following sequence: a title page (containing names of authors, their postal and Email addresses, fax and phone numbers, including mobile phone number of the corresponding author), abstract, key words, text, references, tables (each table, complete with title and footnotes) and legends for illustrations and photo-graphs.
 Each component should begin on a new page.
-The manuscript should be typed in double spacing as a single column on A4 (8-1/2" x 11" or 21.5 cm x 28.0 cm), white bond paper with one inch (2.5 cm) margin on one side.
+The manuscript should be typed in double spacing as a single column.

 Sub-headings should not be used in any section of the script except in the abstract.
 In survey and other studies, comments in verbatim should not be stated from a participating group.
 Acknowledgements are only printed for financing of a study or for acknowledging a previous linked work.